Waterfalls in Maharashtra Everyone Must Visit

 The most suitable time to visit Dugarwadi Waterfall is between July and September, during the monsoon months, when water flow is at its maximum.
 We do not suggest visiting during other times, as the waterfall is dry during winter.

-Tourists can travel to Dugarwadi by road from Nashik in 45 minutes.
+dugarwadi waterfall distance from nashik .
 One can use private taxis and local buses for transportation.
 The trek begins from the village of Dugarwadi; it is on a 4 km path.

 Tourists can indulge in trekking, nature photography, and marvel at the waterfall’s beauty.
 It offers scope for relaxation and enjoying nature.